teamviewer/AD-Connector/README.md

 - If configured, users of the TeamViewer company that are not present in the configured AD group will be deactivated.

 Identification of users is done based on the email addresses.
 If configured, the secondary email addresses of AD users are also taken into account for the mapping between AD users and TeamViewer users.

 ## Changelog

 ### [1.5.0]

-- Removed conditional access sync support.
+- Removed Conditional Access synchronization support.

 ### [1.4.1]